Ana Marija Jakšić, PhD

 Volunteer mechatronics technician

 Ivan is a mechatronics technician with most experience as a CNC machinist, but he has worked on several fly research projects involving making drug-delivery devices for flies and assisting with fly brain dissections.
-In Jaksic lab, Ivan has volunteered with assisting at various technical aspects of our long-term experiments, from designing and installing our robotics set-up, designing and drawing CAD models for our natural selection fly mazes, as well as assembling various mechanical components in such experiments.
+In Jaksic lab, Ivan has volunteered his free time to assist us at various technical aspects of our long-term experiments, from designing and installing our robotics set-up, designing, drawing CAD models and prototyping our natural and artificial selection fly mazes, as well as assembling various mechanical components in such experiments.
+These days, Ivan spends his working hours at the Mechanical Workshop at EPFL Student Prototyping and Outreach Tank (SPOT)

 Ovca has been an essential player in the history and establishment of Jakšić Lab.
 She started her studies of Animal Treat-begging Sciences in 2009 and earned her Barkchelor's degree in 2012.
 In 2014 she got her Master's degree in Animal Breeding and Genetics.
 That year she decided to move from pawpgen theory to application and used her extensive knowledge in animal breeding and genetics to produce 6 F1s with fully resolved pedigree data, thus increasing her own fitness.
 Not surprisingly, her PhD training also began the same year and by 2018 she was considered one of the most renowned experts in the field of pawpulation genetics.
 It is worth noting that she also holds a degree in applied physics with expertise in projectile speed and trajectory, and intercept estimation for nearly any spherical object in virtually any field.
 In Jakšić lab, Dr. Ovca's main duty is that of a Ship's Counselor, providing expert emotional post-experimental-failure damage control, as well as occasional estimates of data normality using CuteCute-plots.
 She also serves as a the Chief of Security Officer specialized for peer review counter-strikes.